-According to researchers, the experimental results prove once again that during sleep the brain processes information without participation of consciousness.
-This function of the nervous system improves memory capacities, which we use in awake state.
+According to researchers, the experimental results prove once again that during sleep the brain processes information without the participation of consciousness.
+This function of the nervous system improves memory capacities, which we use in the awake state.

 Researchers say the particularity they found is an additional argument in favor of the statement that a person should have a full sleep at night.

 So the conclusion is that improving the quality of sleep you can improve the ability to learn!

 - 5 Signs Your Social Phobia Is Actually Empathic Sensitivity to People’s Energy - September 11, 2017

 - 7 Confessions of an INTP Female - August 26, 2017

 - 6 Summertime Struggles Only a Socially Awkward Introvert Will Understand - August 14, 2017

 - The Quiet Ones Can Easily Fall into These 4 Ego Traps – Is Your Ego Exploiting Your Introversion? - May 2, 2017

 - Is There Life After Death?
 5 Hints That Our Existence Doesn’t End with the Physical Death - April 25, 2017

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,